GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 between apps running in the browser and installed PWAs, so users can switch between the two experiences without having to grant the same permissions again.

-Albeit many permissions are implemented, not all features are then actually supported.
+Albeit many permissions are implemented, not all features are supported.
 For example, while requesting the geolocation permission succeeds, the device never actually gets a location.
 Similarly, the various hardware APIs like [WebHID](/hid/), [Web Bluetooth](/bluetooth/), etc. all pass feature detection, but don't actually show a picker that would let the user pair the Oculus